joshua-ong/AmbulanceDeployment/README.md

 ### Outputs

-First we take the city of austin and partition it into a rectangular grid.
+First we take the city of Austin and partition it into a rectangular grid.
 For this example, consider a 19x19 grid consisting of 196 total rectangles.
 * adjacent_nbhd: Consider a 19x19 grid consisting of 196 total rectangles.
 Then adjacent_nbhd produces a 196x19x19 boolean matrix for entry (i,j,k) is 1 if grid i is adjacent to grid (j,k) and 0 otherwise.
 * coverage: Consider if there are 40 ambulance stations and 196 grid points.
 Then coverage produces a matrix that is 40x196 and for entry (i,j) is 1 if station i can reach region j in 10 minutes.
 * hourly_calls: hourly_calls produces a matrix of size 196x37,000 where for entry (i,j) is the number of calls region i had at hour j.
-So in total there are 37,000 hours of EMS time recorded here.
+In total, there are 37,000 hours of EMS time recorded here.
 * train_test_split_hourly_calls: splits hourly_calls into a training and testing data set.

-Note: to change the grid size, run the open street map module with a different grid size and save the .json file.
+Note: To change the grid size, run the open street map module with a different grid size and save the .json file.
 Then load the new .json file into these data preprocessing files.

 <a name="Open"/>